davidrubinger/political-contributions-canada/README.md

 ## Setup

+* Start a local Postgres server
+* Ensure the `dags` and `plugins` directories of this project are in your `airflow` home directory
 * Create an Airflow variable for the project directory, which is used to specify where data files will be unzipped into, by doing either of the following:
     * In the UI, create a variable with `Key` set to `project_dir` and `Val` set to an absolute path for where your project is, e.g., `</absolute/path/to/project/directory>`
     * In the command line interface, enter, for example, `airflow variables --set project_dir </absolute/path/to/project/directory>`
-* Create a connection to a local Postgres database by doing either of the following:
+* Create a connection to the local Postgres database by doing either of the following:
-    * In the UI, set `Conn Id` to anything, which must match the `conn_id` passed to the `transform_contributions_task` task.; `Conn Type` to `Postgres`; `Host` to `localhost`; `Login` to a login name for Postgres; `Schema` to the database name; and `Port` to the database port number
+    * In the UI, set `Conn Id` to anything, which must match the `conn_id` passed to the `transform_contributions_task` task in the DAG; `Conn Type` to `Postgres`; `Host` to `localhost`; `Login` to a login name for Postgres; `Schema` to the database name; and `Port` to the database port number
     * In the command line interface, enter, for example, `airflow connections --add --conn_id <your_connection_id> --conn_type Postgres --conn_host localhost --conn_login <your_login> --conn_schema <database_name> --conn_port <port_number>`

 ## Purpose

-The purpose of this project is to provide all sorts of analysts with a public data warehouse they can easily query and analyze the large and regularly updating contributions to Canadian federal political entities.
+The purpose of this project is to provide a variety of analysts--such as political strategists and journalists--with a public database they can easily query and analyze the large and regularly updating financial contributions made to Canadian federal political entities.

-Some questions that can be asked:
+The following are some questions that can be asked with the data:

 * How have party contributions changed over time?
 * Which electoral districts saw the most contributions last year?